-The Helinox Cot Lite weighs 2 pounds 8 ounces with a packed weight of 2 pounds 12 ounces.
-It’s 6’ 6”long, 1’ 12” wide and sites 5” off the ground.
+The Helinox Cot Lite weighs 2 pounds 12 ounces.
+It’s 6’ 6”long, 2′ wide and sits 5” off the ground.
 It has a packed size of just 5” x 21”.
-It has an aluminum alloy frame and legs, with a weight capacity of 265 pounds.
+It has an aluminum frame and legs, and can hold 265 pounds.

-The cot cover and carry case are both made from polyester and come in either sand or black, all of which is covered by the five-year warranty. ($$$$)
+The cover and carry bag are both made from polyester and come in either sand or black, all of which is covered by the five-year warranty. ($$$$)

 The Helinox Cot is compact, lightweight and you can store it in or strap it to your backpack.
 Once you’ve reached your destination, you’ll find setting it up easy as the frame has extendable poles that slide into the sides of the canvas.
 Then, just click the four legs into place on the cot.